 Ensuring the presence of “Trained Servers”

-"Trained Servers" refers to an individual who has successfully completed the Server Training Program offered through the First-Year Office’s.
-Organizers are responsible to ensure that all Trained Servers are in attendance and agree to dutifully monitor the alcohol serving process for the duration of the entire event.
+"Trained Servers" are individuals who have successfully completed the Server Training Program offered through Campus Life & Engagement.
+Organizers are responsible to ensure that all students serving alcohol have been Server Trained and agree to dutifully monitor the alcohol serving process for the duration of the entire event.

-The Server Training Program is housed within the First-Year Office’s Leadership Training Program.
-Server Training workshops are offered on a regular basis so that, as required by McGill’s Alcohol Policy, all organizers of on-campus events involving alcohol may receive the training they require to have their events approved.
-Allow for one week between your server training and availability of your server badge.
+Server Training workshops are offered on a regular basis so that, as required by McGill’s Alcohol Policy, all organizers of on-campus events involving alcohol may receive the training they require in order to have their events approved.
+Allow for one week between your Server Training and availability of your server badge.

 Adherence to the Educalcool guidelines